 What can you do then?
 Safe alternatives for hair removal during pregnancy.

 Since excessive body hair growth may regress after childbirth, temporary epilation treatments are the safest hair removal methods recommended during pregnancy [11].
-Shaving and waxing are recommended, followed by the application of moisturizing creams or lotions to reduce skin damage that may be caused by these techniques.
+Shaving and waxing are recommended, followed by moisturizing creams or lotions to reduce skin damage that may be caused by these techniques.

 Is it safe to use an IPL hair removal device while breastfeeding?

-After giving birth, you may wonder if it is the right time to start using IPL again.
+After giving birth, you may be wondering if it is the right time to start using IPL again.
 Unfortunately, the answer is still no .
 IPL is also contraindicated in breastfeeding women [12].

-Although there are no detailed studies on the safety of using IPL hair removal devices while breastfeeding, it is recommended not to use them for safety reasons.
+Although there is no detailed research on the safety of using IPL hair removal devices while breastfeeding, it is recommended not to use them for safety reasons.
 If you have any concerns, we advise you to consult your doctor for better advice.

 IPL hair removal after childbirth: How long do you have to wait?